frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 # PHP-FPM

-Because Homebrew doesn't come with a formula for PHP-FPM by default, we need to `tap` (or register) a special PHP repository first:
+Because Homebrew doesn't come with a formula for *PHP-FPM* by default, you need to `tap` (or register) a special *PHP* repository first:

 ```shell
 brew tap homebrew/dupes
 brew tap homebrew/php
 ```

-Now we can install PHP using the following command.
-The arguments make sure it compiles with MySQL support and doesn't configure the default Apache:
+Now you can install *PHP* using the following command.
+The arguments make sure it compiles with *MySQL* support and doesn't configure the default Apache:

 ```shell
 brew install --without-apache --with-fpm --with-mysql php56
 ```

-Homebrew is now going to download and compile the PHP-FPM source code for you.
+Homebrew is now going to download and compile the *PHP-FPM* source code for you.
 Give it some time, it could take some minutes. ☕

 ## Setup PHP CLI binary

-If you want to use the PHP command line tools, you need to update the `$PATH` environment variable of your shell profile:
+If you want to use the *PHP* command line tools, you need to update the `$PATH` environment variable of your shell profile:

-- If you use the default Bash shell:
+- If you use the default *Bash* shell:

 ```shell
 echo 'export PATH="/usr/local/sbin:$PATH"' >> ~/.bash_profile && . ~/.bash_profile
 ```

-- or if you use ZSH:
+- or if you use *ZSH*:

 ```shell
 echo 'export PATH="/usr/local/sbin:$PATH"' >> ~/.zshrc && . ~/.zshrc
 ```

 If you are not sure which one you use, run `echo $SHELL` in a Terminal.app window.
-Since I use ZSH it returns this:
+Since I use *ZSH* it returns this:

 ```
 /bin/zsh